 Parking & Transportation Overview

 The Americans with Disabilities Act (ADA) has given us inspiration, guidance, and specific rules about parking and transportation.
-The ADA begins with a list of findings made by Congress (Section 12101).
+The ADA begins with a list of findings from Congress (Section 12101).
 Findings are a conclusion based on investigation.
 All these findings relate to the need for accessible parking and transportation, but two in particular stand out.

-Finding 5 points out that discrimination is a serious issue for people with disabilities, and names transportation as an example of a barrier:
+Finding 5 points out that discrimination is a serious issue for people with disabilities, and it names transportation as an example of a barrier: